KILTprotocol/demo-mobile-wallet/README.md

 - Clone the project
 - `yarn install` or `yarn` (please do use yarn)
 - In the `iOS` folder, run `pod install`
+- You might need to adapt `src/_config.ts` if you're runnning some services or the chain locally

 ### Run on an iPhone (recommended dev setup)